 Don’t think about food and don’t engage in much physical activity.
 The most active part of your body should be your brain.

 You will find that you, (as you are not intaking liquids) will be thirsty but not hungry.

-You would break the Yom Kippur fast with water or other hydrating beverage, then a bland soup.
+At the end of the Fast you will take water or other hydrating beverage, then a bland soup.
 After about an hour you should eat a light meal.

 If you’ve never fasted before you will find it difficult, so work up to it slowly.